Chaitanya189/EmailSender/README.md

-Download the default ZIP File
+Download the default ZIP File,
-Unzip the File
+Unzip the File,
-Open VS CODE
+Open VS CODE,
-Click on File then select Open Folder
+Click on File then select Open Folder,
-Select the Unzipped File
+Select the Unzipped File,
 Follow the instruction on code and you're all set..